HMC Vigilant

 HMC Vigilant is a Border Agency (customs) cutter of the United Kingdom.
-She was launched by Damen Shipyards in the Netherlands in 2003 and is one of four 42 m cutters operated by the UK Border Force.
+She was launched by Damen Shipyards in the Netherlands in 2003 and is one of four UKBF 42m Customs Cutters, 42 m cutters operated by the UK Border Force.

 History

 Vigilant entered service for the British Government by the then HM Customs and Excise in 2004.
 In 2008, the fleet of customs cutters was transferred, along with border control duties, from HM Revenue and Customs to the newly formed UK Border Agency.
 She now operates as part of the UK Border Force fleet of five cutters.

 Prefix

 The Inland Revenue and HM Customs and Excise Departments merged to form HM Revenue and Customs on 18 April 2005, and from this time customs cutters changed their prefix from "HMRC" (Her Majesty's Revenue Cutter) to "HMCC" (Her Majesty's Customs Cutter).
 Following transfer to the UK Border Agency this was shortened to the current "HMC" (Her Majesty's Cutter) and a new livery applied to the fleet of cutters.